-Loneliness is common in later life.
-Friends and partners grow old and pass away, and your family are living their own lives - you can’t bother them with your problems.
-You’ll be fine, you think, but actually, you haven’t spoken to anyone in weeks and it’s starting to affect your well-being.
+In older age, friends and partners grow old and pass away, and your family are living their own lives - you can’t bother them with your problems.
+'You’ll be fine', you think, but actually, you haven’t spoken to anyone in weeks and it’s starting to affect your well-being.

 Think about what you would like more of - maybe you miss your family.
 If so, invite them to visit or call them for a conversation.
 When feeling lonely, it’s easy to believe people don’t want to see you, as they’re too busy.
-This is understandable, but often, people will accept an invitation to spend time with you.
+This is understandable but, often, people will accept an invitation to spend time with you.

 Look after yourself

 Loneliness can be all-consuming and your days can blend into a never-ending, painful experience.
-Try to establish a routine, get up in the morning and have breakfast, spend time outside and speak to people where you can.
+Try to establish a routine: get up in the morning and have breakfast, spend time outside and speak to people where you can.